 About the Fishery

-The signs outside Tongariro River Motel entering Turangi from the north claim it is “The Trout Fishing Capital of the World”.
+The signs outside Tongariro River Motel entering Turangi from the north claimed for many years it is “The Trout Fishing Capital of the World”.
 We believe it.
 We trust you will too after trying the fishing.
 This reflects the mighty Tongariro River which flows through the town.
-If you doubt the claim, we challenge you to find any other town with one supermarket and four tackle shops.
+If you doubt the claim, we challenge you to find any other town with one supermarket and two tackle shops.
 In addition there are various other online wholesale suppliers.
 So trout fishing is very important to us.
 Indeed, that is the main reason we live here.
 So let us convert you into a fly fisho.

 To qualify for the lofty, ambitious title of the Trout Fishing Capital of the World, a number of special characteristics need to be satisfied, such as, huge numbers of trout, reasonable affordability, easy access, a natural wild fishery, BIG trout, rainbow and brown trout, all year round fly fishing, a variety of fishing styles (dry, nymph, wet lines), fly fishing spawning runs and resident trout, offering big deep pools, fast riffles, slow glides, boisterous runs, long reaches, endless pocket water, ... something for everyone.

-The entire Taupo fishery offers great variety, casting into a big river or small tributaries, various river mouths, lake edge fishing, boat fishing (jigging, harling, trolling, fly fishing), plus lots of back up facilities, various good specialised tackle shops, world renowned historic precedents, acknowledgments by international visitors, good river and track management by the Department of Conservation as well as watchdog groups like the Advocates for the Tongariro River.
+The entire Taupo fishery offers great variety, casting into a big river or small tributaries, various river mouths, lake edge fishing, boat fishing (jigging, harling, trolling, fly fishing), plus lots of back up facilities, various good specialised tackle shops, world renowned historic precedents, acknowledgments by international visitors, good river and track management by the Department of Conservation.

 But, within the region, the Tongariro River is the jewel in the crown.